realms-mud/core-lib/README.md

 There is a great deal more executional complexity when using this mudlib over typical libs.
 On the down side, there are most definitely many activities that will require more evaluation time and call stack depth than is customary on a standard mud.
-On the bright side, this isn't the early 1990s.
+On the bright side, this isn't the early 1990s and processors are significantly more powerful than they were 30 years ago.
+However, in order to add some of the more intricate game mechanics using what I felt was a good approach, several of the default driver values proved to be woefully inadequate and quite a few configurable parameters should either be set to unlimited or significantly bumped above the default values.
+See the "configure script" flags I used below for reasonable suggestions.

-In order to add some of the more intricate game mechanics using what I felt was a good approach, several of the default driver values proved to be woefully inadequate.
+You will need to set up a database user/password and grant it several database actions.

-You can use the perl script I created in /secure/simulated-efuns/database/installDatabase.pl if you want a semi-automated means of doing so.
+To do this, you can use the perl script I created in /secure/simulated-efuns/database/installDatabase.pl if you want a semi-automated means of doing so.
 This script will create a user named 'realmslib' with the password it echoes out and will also create and empty RealmsLib database.
 Otherwise, you can manually add a user and database.
 After you create a database user for the library, you will need to make sure that the credentials can be used by the driver.
 Getting access to your database is a security problem.
 This can be resolved in a couple ways.
 The more secure method is to modify pkg_mysql.c in the LDMud source.
 Search for the call to mysql_real_connect in that file and modify the call.
 For example, I did this:
 ```
 if ( !mysql_real_connect( tmp->mysql_dat, "localhost"